eddygero/PIZZA-PALACE/README.md

 * Bootstrap - For styling the interface
 * jQuery - To easen use of JavaScript on your website

+## KNOWN BUGS
+There are no-known bugs.
+If a bug is discovered, please don't hesitate to contact me.

 ## SUPPORT AND CONTACT DETAILS
 Please reach out to me at gero.temitayo33@gmail.com if you have any questions or concerns.